Thomas Oude Kotte: Excelsior

 Despite expressing his desire to move abroad, Oude Kotte opted to join fellow Eredivisie side, Excelsior on a three-year deal in June 2018.

 Vendsyssel

 On 23 July 2021, Oude Kotte moved to Denmark, where he signed a two-year deal with Danish 1st Division club Vendsyssel FF.
-A year later, in June 2022, Vendsyssel announced the departure of Kotte.
+He made his debut for the club on 27 July, starting in a 1–1 away draw against Esbjerg fB.
+On 7 November, he scored his first goal for Vendsyssel, heading home a corner in the 57th minute, in a 4–1 victory against HB Køge.
+A year later, in June 2022, Vendsyssel announced the departure of Oude Kotte.
+He scored twice in 27 appearances for the club.